-Assigning Interfaces Use the Multicast > MLD Snooping > MLD Member (Add Static Member) page to to IPv6 Multicast statically assign an IPv6 multicast service to an interface.
+Use the Multicast > MLD Snooping > MLD Member (Add Static Member) page to statically assign an IPv6 multicast service to an interface.

-Multicast filtering can be dynamically configured using MLD snooping and query messages (see "Configuring MLD Snooping and Query Parameters" on page 539).
+Multicast filtering can be dynamically configured using MLD snooping and query messages (see "Configuring MLD Snooping and Query Parameters" on page 570).
 However, for certain applications that require tighter control, it may be necessary to statically configure a multicast service on the switch.
 First add all the ports attached to participating hosts to a common VLAN, and then assign the multicast service to that VLAN group.